21 garden screening ideas for privacy and style – with design tips from garden experts

 (Image credit: Future PLC)

-To create a cosy corner in your garden that’s protected from the elements and neighbours, pop up a wooden fence above the garden wall, this will give you instant extra height too.
-However, do check in with your neighbours that you won't be blocking the light from their garden.
+To create a cosy corner in your garden that’s protected from the elements and neighbours, pop up a wooden fence above the garden wall to provide extra height.

 (Image credit: Heather Young/Future Publishing Ltd)

-You can either add a fountain to an existing wall or along a fence, or buy a panel with its own water feature built into it.
+You can either add a fountain to an existing wall or fence or buy a panel with a water feature built into it.

 (Image credit: Future PLC)